schatzlab/appliedgenomics2024/assignments/assignment3/README.md

 - 4c.
 You now know which SNPs and indels each friend has.
 However, you want to know which variant they all share.
 How many variants are shared between all three friends?
 [Hint: Use `bcftools isec` after normalizing the variants.]

 - 4d.
 Between the variants shared between all three friends, which is likeliest to cause a phenotype of interest?
 [Hint: The variant should be homozygous in all 3 samples.
 You can search for variants at a certain chromosome and position at https://www.ncbi.nlm.nih.gov/snp/advanced/.
-Remember, the position in the intersected VCF is the position within the region we're looking at, so you will have to find the starting location of the region!]
+Remember, the position in the intersected VCF is the position within the region we're looking at, so you will have to find the starting location of the region!
+Use `bcftools view -i 'GT="1/1"' PREFIX.vcf` to filter for the correct genotype.]

 - 4e.
 What is the phenotype?
 [Hint: Search the name of the gene associated with the variant you found in 4d.]